Artin Approximation: Strong Artin Approximation

 This norm defines a distance on $V^m$, for any $m\in\N^*$, denoted by $d(.,.)$ and defined by

 Then it is well known that Theorem \ref{Greenberg} can be reformulated as a \L ojasiewicz Inequality (see \cite{T2} or \cite{Ro} for example): \\ This kind of \L ojasiewicz Inequality is well known for complex or real analytic functions and Theorem \ref{Greenberg} can be seen as a generalization of this \L ojasiewicz Inequality for algebraic or analytic functions defined over $V$.
 If $V=\k\lb t\rb$ where $\k$ is a field, there are very few known results about the geometry of algebraic varieties defined over $V$.
 It is a general problem to extend classical results of differential or analytic geometry over $\R$ or $\C$ to this setting.
-See for instance \cite{B-H} (extension of Rank Theorem), \cite{Reg} or \cite{FB-PP2} (Extension of Curve Selection Lemma), \cite{HiT} for some results in this direction. \end{remark} \begin{definition}[Greenberg's Function] For any $c\in\N$ let us denote by $\b(c)$ the smallest integer such that:\\ for all $\ovl{y}\in V^m$ such that $f(\ovl{y})\in (x)^{\b(c)}$, there exists $\wdt{y}\in V^m$ such that $f(\wdt{y})=0$ and $\wdt{y}-y\in (x)^c$.\\ Greenberg's Theorem asserts that such a function $\b\ : \N\lgw \N$ exists and that it is bounded by a linear function.
-We call this function $\b$ the \emph{Greenberg's function} of $f$. \end{definition} We can remark that the Greenberg's function is an invariant of the integral closure of the ideal generated by $f_1$,..., $f_r$: \begin{lemma} Let us consider $f(y)\in V[y]^r$ and $g(y)\in V[y]^q$.
+See for instance \cite{B-H} (extension of the Rank Theorem), \cite{Reg} (extension of the Curve Selection Lemma), \cite{HiT} (concerning the extension of local metric properties of analytic sets or functions) for some results in this direction. \end{remark} \begin{definition}[Greenberg's Function] For any $c\in\N$ let us denote by $\b(c)$ the smallest integer such that:\\ for all $\ovl{y}\in V^m$ with $f(\ovl{y})\in (x)^{\b(c)}$, there exists $\wdt{y}\in V^m$ with $f(\wdt{y})=0$ and $\wdt{y}-y\in (x)^c$.\\ Greenberg's Theorem asserts that such a function $\b\ : \N\lgw \N$ exists and is bounded by a linear function.
+We call this function $\b$ the \emph{Greenberg's function} of $f$. \end{definition} We can remark that the Greenberg's function is an invariant of the integral closure of the ideal generated by $f_1,\ldots,f_r$: \begin{lemma} Let us consider $f(y)\in V[y]^r$ and $g(y)\in V[y]^q$.
 Let us denote by $\b_f$ and $\b_g$ their Greenberg's functions.
-Let $I$ (resp. $J$) be the ideal of $V[y]$ generated by $f_1(y)$,..., $f_r(y)$ (resp. $g_1(y)$,..., $g_q(y)$).
+Let $I$ (resp. $J$) be the ideal of $V[y]$ generated by $f_1(y),\ldots,f_r(y)$ (resp. $g_1(y),\ldots,g_q(y)$).
 If $\ovl{I}=\ovl{J}$ then $\b_f=\b_g$. \end{lemma} \begin{proof} Let $\I$ be an ideal of $V$ and $\ovl{y}\in V^m$.
 We remark that

 Then by replacing $\I$ by $(0)$ and $\m_V^c$, for all $c\in\N$, we see that $\b_f$ depends only on $I$ (see also Remark \ref{artin_ideal}).\\ Now, for any $c\in \N$, we have: